HackYourFuture/CourseHub/README.md

 # CourseHub

-A modern Java reference app for courses, enrollments, and school workflows.
+A modern reference application that resembles a school administration system to manage courses, enrollments, etc.
+This application is used in HackYourFuture to showcase best practices in building a full-stack application and for students to implement parts.
+For example, in the frontend course create their own frontend and in the backend course create their own backend in Java.

 ## Getting started